giladnah/hailo-rpi5-examples/community_projects/Navigaitor/README.md

 2. stop recording
 3. move the robot back to starting point using the navigation buttons
 4. start retreat mode and watch the robot repeats the track!

+**Upcoming feratures**
+- store multiple locations of interest and the path between them
+- retreat a chosen recorded path out of the recorded library
+- retreat in reverse direction
+- start in any point along the path
+- remote display of Raspbot's POV as well as recorded path on realtime